GFZ-Centre-for-Early-Warning/caravan/APACHE_INSTALLATION_README.txt

-INSTALLATION INSTRUCTIONS (TESTED ON UBUNTU 14.04 LTS WITH APACHE 2.4.7) KNOWN UNRESOLVED ISSUES IN lhotse21 (Ubuntu 12.04.5 LTS with Apache/2.2.22)
+INSTALLATION INSTRUCTIONS (TESTED ON UBUNTU 14.04 LTS WITH APACHE 2.4.7) KNOWN ISSUES IN lhotse21 (Ubuntu 12.04.5 LTS with Apache/2.2.22) (see below the solution)

 We assume python and apache are already installed (browse the internet in case, it's straighforward)